 Live at Home Framework (LHRL)

-The annual refresh of the LHRL is now open.
+The Live at Home framework (LHRL) and the LHRL annual review is closed.
 This is an opportunity for providers on the existing framework to update their pricing, select new areas and services they wish to deliver and for new providers to join the framework.

 Further details about the framework can be found on the Home Care page.